 Good fit

-- Semantic search and RAG where embeddings must be retrieved with metadata filtering.
+- Semantic search and RAG: embeddings must be stored and then narrowed by metadata filters in the same query.

-- Production vector retrieval layer with replication, snapshots, and explicit latency/recall tuning.
+- A production vector retrieval layer: replication, snapshots, and explicit latency/recall tuning under load.

 Avoid when

-- Workloads dominated by relational joins and transactional OLTP logic.
+- Workloads dominated by relational joins and transactional OLTP logic — that is the job of the primary database, not a vector layer.

-- Pure OLAP analytics with large-scale aggregates over columnar datasets.
+- Pure OLAP analytics with large-scale aggregates over columnar datasets, where a columnar store wins over nearest-neighbor search.

-- Teams not ready to tune HNSW parameters and validate retrieval quality with recall and precision metrics.
+- Teams not ready to tune HNSW parameters and validate retrieval quality with recall and precision — without that, search quality stays unpredictable.

 - Use cases that require a general-purpose SQL engine instead of a specialized vector retrieval layer.